polterguy/polterguy.github.io/tutorials/use-case-translation/index.md

 Translating our apps is probably one of the most common problems we as software developers are asked to do.
-This is a well known pattern, basically consisting of two simple database tables, allowing our back office workers to do basic CRUD unto - To translate our apps into all supported languages.
+This is a well known pattern, basically consisting of two simple database tables, allowing our back office workers to do basic CRUD unto.
 However, in this little use case, I will show you how you can almost *completely automate* this process, by having Google Translate do the _"heavy lifting"_.
 First watch the following video.